Vkpatel01/SvaraVilasa/README.md

 4. Dashboard After Login:
    - Upon logging in, users are directed to a personalized dashboard.
-   - The navbar includes links to Home, My Music, Downloads, and Account Details.
+   - The navbar includes links to Home, Playlists, and Account Details, etc.

 5. Music Categories:
    - Various music categories such as Sad Songs, Romantic Songs, Workout Music, Devotional and Prayers, English Songs, Punjabi Songs, and more are presented.